leakkari/DesignProject/README.md

-# Design Principle and Methods
+# Design Principles and Methods

 ## About the Design Project: